 Similar results were seen for reference images at the beginning or end of the campaign, although these reference images suffer from less internal phase coverage.
 Once the cross-correlation analysis was carried out for each reference image, a Gaussian function plus a constant background was fit to the ensemble of data for a given reference image, ignoring the artificial correlation of the t' image with itself (i.e. for t = t').
-The average FWHM for the three separate Gaussian fits is 40 ± 6 days (~ 18 cycles).
+The average FWHM for the three separate Gaussian fits is $40 \pm 6 \text{ d} (\sim 18 \text{ cycles})$ .
 The cross-correlation analysis that was carried out using the mid-campaign reference image was given more weight in this calculation due to its greater intensity.
-This value can be interpreted as the length of time for which the variability pattern, as seen in the grayscale plots of the difference spectra, remains coherent.
-After this time, these grayscale plots look significantly different and are considered uncorrelated.
+This value can be interpreted as the length of time for which the variability pattern, as seen in the grey-scale plots of the difference spectra, remains coherent.
+After this time, these grey-scale plots look significantly different and are considered uncorrelated.

-Figure 8.
-The cross-correlation analysis for the center reference image (dashed vertical line).
-The x-axis error bars show the time covered by each image, while the y-axis error bars display the $XC{t't}$ errors.
-The solid line is the Gaussian function that was fitted for the analysis.
-The remaining two cross-correlation images are located in Appendix A, Fig. A23 - A25 (online only).

 This is analogous to a one-dimensional cross-correlation often used in spectroscopy for measuring radial velocities for binary stars or planets.
 In that case, either a good target spectrum or a model spectrum is chosen as a reference for the cross-correlation, resulting in either absolute measurements if the reference was a model spectrum, or relative measurements if the reference was an individual observation.
-The resulting orbit will only differ in reference to the lineof-sight velocity in the final calculation.
-In this situation, we see that the FWHM of the Gaussian fit of the resulting measurements is always on the order of ~ 40 days, which we interpret as a coherence time for a CIR pattern on a grayscale image and thus of the CIR in the wind itself.
-The example cross-correlations for the beginning and end of the campaign references are shown in Appendix A, Fig. A23 -A25 (online only).
+The resulting orbit will only differ in reference to the line-of-sight velocity in the final calculation.
+In this situation, we see that the FWHM of the Gaussian fit of the resulting measurements is always on the order of $\sim$ 40 d, which we interpret as a coherence time for a CIR pattern on a grey-scale image and thus of the CIR in the wind itself.
+The example cross-correlations for the beginning and end of the campaign references are shown in Appendix A, Figs A23-A25 (online only).

-Following this result, a set of phased grayscale difference images was created for the dataset in 40-day segments for a total of 3 images.
-These images are presented in Fig. 9, which illustrates clearly the coherence timescale of \sim 40 days, as the three images have different aspects.
-For example, one can easily see the trace of the main CIR in the central image, but for the last 40-days of the campaign, it has a much weaker presence in the He II λ 5411 line.
+Following this result, a set of phased grey-scale difference images was created for the data set in 40-d segments for a total of three images.
+These images are presented in Fig. 9, which illustrates clearly the coherence time-scale of $\sim$ 40 d, as the three images have different aspects.
+For example, one can easily see the trace of the main CIR in the central image, but for the last 40 d of the campaign, it has a much weaker presence in the He II $\lambda$ 5411 line.